jackc/pgx/README.md

 tern is a stand-alone SQL migration system.

-## Alternatives
+## Comparison With Alternatives

 * [pq](http://godoc.org/github.com/lib/pq)
 * [go-pg](https://github.com/go-pg/pg)

-For normal queries with small result sets all drivers perform similarly, but pgx can have a significant advantage with large result sets or when lower level features are used.
-But for most application use cases the performance difference will be irrelevant.
-See [go_db_bench](https://github.com/jackc/go_db_bench) to run tests for yourself.
+For prepared queries with small result sets of simple data types all drivers perform similarly.
+If prepared statements are not being explicitly used, pgx can have a significant performance advantage due to automatic statement preparation. pgx also can perform better when using PostgreSQL specific data types or query batching.
+See [go_db_bench](https://github.com/jackc/go_db_bench) for some database driver benchmarks.

-The primary difference between the drivers is features and API style.
+Another significant difference between the drivers is features and API style.

-pq is exclusively used with database/sql. go-pg does not use database/sql at all. pgx supports database/sql as well as a faster and more featureful native interface.
+pq is exclusively used with database/sql. go-pg does not use database/sql at all. pgx supports database/sql as well as its own interface.

-go-pg has an ORM and schema migration support baked in. pq and pgx do not.

-When possible, pgx decouples functionality into separate packages to make it easy to reuse outside of pgx and replace functionality inside.
-For example, the [pgtype](https://github.com/jackc/pgtype) package that provides support for PostgreSQL types is usable with pq and database/sql and the bundled connection pool is entirely replaceable.

-## Documentation

-pgx includes extensive documentation in the godoc format.
-It is viewable online at [godoc.org](https://godoc.org/github.com/jackc/pgx).
+go-pg includes many features that traditionally sit above the database driver such as an ORM, struct mapping, soft deletes, schema migrations, and sharding support baked in. pgx does not and will not include such features in the core package.

 ## Testing